mhaugrud/msumcspy/_sources/Selection/Exercises.rst

    :number: 1

-            What do these expressions evaluate to?
+            What do these expressions evaluate to (True or False)?

             #.  ``3 == 3``
             #.  ``3 != 3``